 The most commonly detected rodent species was M. natalensis (N = 144, 19.2%), followed by R. rattus (N = 90, 12%), M. musculus (N = 86, 11.5%) and Lophuromys rostratus (N = 74, 9.9%) (Table 1b.).
-M. natalensis and R. rattus were detected in all villages with M. natalensis never detected in fallow or forest settings.
+M. natalensis and R. rattus were detected in all villages M. natalensis was not detected in fallow or forest settings.
 Conversely, Hybomys planifrons and Gerbilliscus kempii were only detected in a single village and in forest and fallow settings respectively.
 The invasive rodent M. musculus was only detected in Lambayama and Seilama village settings.
-We found little variation in species richness by season, however, prevalence of species (measured by trap-success) fell for most species, except M. natalensis which was more commonly trapped (greater trap-success) during the wet season in indoor settings across the three village sites in which it was prevalent (Supplementary Table 1.
+We found little variation in species richness by season.
+However, the prevalence of species (measured by trap-success) fell for most species, except M. natalensis which was more commonly trapped (greater trap-success) during the wet season in indoor settings across the three village sites in which it was prevalent (Supplementary Table 1.
 Not done yet).

 Table 1b.
 The location of detection of individual small mammals by species.
 Values in paranthesis are the TS % for that species in the village and land use for the associated traps.